RESEARCH STARTER

 When a load is placed on a solid, the distribution of stresses within that solid is usually uneven.
 If the solid deforms, the deformation will usually also be uneven.
 To measure such deformation, one examines strain, which includes movements and changes in size and shape.
 As with stress, strain usually varies throughout the region being deformed.

 A structural geologist is often concerned with determining how a region of the crust of the earth became deformed, and then why it deformed that way.
 Rocks often contain objects that are presently deformed but whose original shapes are known; such strain indicators include fossils, raindrop impressions, and bubbles.
 Using these indicators, a geologist seeks to reconstruct the strain field that existed at some time in the past.
 With enough indicators, along with dates for each, it may be possible to construct a strain history for the area in question.
 The next step is to guess, using the known mechanical behavior of the rocks involved, what the stresses were that produced the reconstructed strains.
-A final goal might be to seek causes for those stresses in terms of a larger picture of earth history, perhaps involving plate tectonics.
+A final goal might be to seek causes for those stresses in terms of a larger picture of the earth's history, perhaps involving plate tectonics.

 Principal Terms